-You must arrive at least 30 minutes in advance before the entry time.
+You must follow the time entry suggestion.
 That’s because you need to consider the following:

-- You need to check-in your reserved ticket and exchange it for the official ticket.
+- You need to check-in your e-tickets and exchange it for the official ones.

 - The show is actually in a separate building than where you actually present your reserved tickets.

 - Robot restaurant management is very strict.
-No latecomers and refunds will not be provided.
+Absolutely NO latecomers and refunds will not be provided.